goranschwarz/DbxTune/README.md

 The project started out as AseMon, which later was renamed to AseTune.
 ASE due to the fact that the tool only could talk to Sybase/SAP Adaptive Server Enterprise
 Then I decided to extend the tool to embrace other DBMS types as well!
-Hence the recent change to DbxTune
+Hence the change to DbxTune

 ## How the DbxTune Tools family works